mpyw/co/README.md

 **When `autoschedule` Enabled:**

 - `curl_multi_add_handle()` is always immediately called.
 - `CURLINFO_TOTAL_TIME` CANNOT be correctly calculated.
-"Total Time" includes the time waiting for the other requests are finished.
+"Total Time" includes the time waiting for other requests are finished.

 The details of `CURLIFNO_*_TIME` timing charts are described at the bottom of this page.